mobiuslite/Mobius-Engine/README.txt

 CONTROLS:
 	*W-A-S-D / E-Q to move camera
 	*LEFT CLICK and move mouse to look around
-	*N to switch between day and night
+	*N to switch between off-screen textures.
-	*F1 to enable debugging mode (Shows debug sphere)
-	*F3 to disable/enable lighting (Only in debug mode) *F4 to show normals (Only in debug mode)

-LOCATION OF ENHANCED CODE:

-	ILoveOpenGl/Physics
-	Emission creation: theMain.cpp lines, 1050-1074

-	Tangent/BiTangent calculations
-	cVAOManager.cpp lines 424-477
+	*B to turn on scope